sugarlabs/sugar-docs/desktop-activity.md

     exec = sugar-activity activity.MyActivity

+You should set the repository field to the URL of the git repository of your project.

-We recommend that you use a GPLv3+ license.
+And we recommend that you use a GPLv3+ license.

-So your final `activity.info` file will look like:
+Your `activity.info` file will look something like:

     [Activity]
     name = MyActivity